Xeraction/lettercode/DOCUMENTATION.md

 a new scope.
 When you define a variable inside a scope, this variable cannot be accessed outside of it.<br>
 Example: jNUMeti42itvVARei1ilzhVARl<br>
-This doesn't work, because "var" was defined inside the if block and is being used outside of it.
+This doesn't work, because "var" was defined inside the if block and is being used outside of it.<br>
+You can also open up new scopes by using t..z anywhere in the code.